Agency Main Banner Content

 - Webb and Needham Schools

-- IDEM, Franklin Community Schools, and the City of Franklin are collaboratively working to evaluate sewers located adjacent to the schools.
+- IDEM, Franklin Community Schools, and the City of Franklin collaboratively worked to evaluate sewers located adjacent to the schools.
 On March 27, 2019, IDEM and the city/school’s consultant collected sewer vapor samples from access points on school property and along Eastview Drive.

-- Results of IDEM’s sewer tests were received and the sewer connections sampled closest to the schools were non-detectable for the presence of TCE and PCE.
+- Results of IDEM’s sewer tests showed the sewer connections sampled closest to the schools were non-detectable for the presence of TCE and PCE: 82743265.

 - Letter from the U.S. Department of Health and Human Services to the Indiana State Department of Health [PDF]